AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

   ]}
 ];

-// create a storage for the data tree var treeData = anychart.data.tree(data, "as-tree");
+// create a data tree
+var treeData = anychart.data.tree(data, "as-tree");

 // create a chart and set the data